tunv98/authen-system/README.md

 + Use memcached or redis to store counter data
 + Use other broker queue such as gg pub/sub, kafka instead of
 + Separate monolith to microservice with authentication service, promotion, and more...
++ Sharding database for users if optimize big queries, reduce hit db
++ Add metrics follow parameters as memory, cpu, latency => Set auto scale (hpa) if necessary
++ If voucher delivery for the big number of users, use redis to store data cache and use get bit to check user in list to create voucher then

 ### Sequence
 ![sequence](./docs/sequence.jpg)